wdk-docs/nest-docs/content/graphql/scalars.md

     BigNumber: '_BigNumber',
   },
   additionalHeader: "import _BigNumber from 'bignumber.js'",
-})
+});
 ```

+!!! info "**Hint**"

-> info **Hint** Alternatively, you can use a type reference instead, for example: `DateTime: Date`.
+    Alternatively, you can use a type reference instead, for example: `DateTime: Date`.
 In this case, `GraphQLDefinitionsFactory` will extract the name property of the specified type (`Date.name`) to generate TS definitions.
 Note: adding an import statement for non-built-in types (custom types) is required.

 Now, given the following GraphQL custom scalar types: